 The turning aids, the outside rein and outside leg, are not as prominent when the horse is falling in.
 This is because he is already turning too fast.
 Use the inside aids more and keep the horse wider on a curve so he does not turn so fast.
 When the rider can get the horse going wider while curving, the turning aids can be very minimal to get him to turn.

 Make sure you perfect the walk, then go to the trot work and last to the canter.
-If you have troubles with your aids coordination or your hands continue to take charge, go back to the slower gait and continue to perfect this.
+If you have troubles with your aids coordination, or your hands, continue to take charge, go back to the slower gait and continue to perfect this.
 Here’s a tip for improving both the horse and rider.
-Always repeat the exercise on horse’s stiffer side at least one more time that direction than his better side.
+Always repeat the exercise on your horse’s stiffer side at least one more time that direction than his better side.
 Repeat the direction and double the number of repetitions on the rider’s weaker side, too.
 By “doubling up” practice in the weaker direction of the horse and rider, both will have greater opportunity to improve.

 Your Next Step…

 Once you have practiced controlling falling in on the circle at the walk, repeat the exercise at the trot.
 All the aid sequences are the same.
 However, at the trot you will need to keep your eyes and vision ahead of the horse.
 Keep looking ahead at each quarter of the circle, visually remembering where the horse fell in.
 Before that quarter, use the inside bending leg to move the horse out on the circle to make it bigger while lightly applying the inside indirect rein to move the shoulders out on the circle.
 Support him with the outside leg and rein to improve his balance and keep him from falling in.
 Your turning aids will be used again on the portion of the circle where he is not falling in.
-Remember: in last week’s lesson the turning aids are important to help when the horse is falling out.
+Remember: in our last lesson the turning aids are important to help when the horse is falling out.
 The bending aids and making a curve bigger using the inside aids are the key to improving falling in.
 Until then, follow your dreams… Lynn